Outerskyb/Fashion-MNIST/README.md

 # Fashion-MNIST
-My implementaion on a neural network for Fashion-MNIST
+This project has two part, a library for implement neural network models, and a neural network implemented for Fashion-MNIST

+only fc layer is implemented in library there are no pooling and convolution layers. and all calculation is runing on single cpu thread.

+Neural Network is in main.cpp
-It's just same model as following link's
+It's just a same model as following link's https://www.tensorflow.org/tutorials/keras/classification

-https://www.tensorflow.org/tutorials/keras/classification

-Convolution layer is not working.

-I need to make learning process of that.

-Also I didn't make it run parallel.
-YET.

-U need OpenCV to run it.
-(I choose it cuz converTo is very useful func)
+# dependency
+opencv 3.4.6 with c++14 or later